mdefaux/normal/examples/dbapp/README.md

 On Mac you should run `sudo npm link` command, then normal `npm link normalize`.

+Note: `npm link normalize` command must be run every time you launch npm ci on example app.

 ## DB on docker
-Use the command to create container pg-normalize-dbapp with "postgre" image.
+Use the command to create container pg-normalize-dbapp exposing port 5433 with "postgre" image.

         docker run --name pg-normalize-dbapp \
             -p 5433:5432 \